luckypoem/moesocks/README.md

 * TCP per connection throttling (as a side effect of trying to find a bug in the remote)
 * Socks5 service on local can be turned off
-* Understand shadowsocks's configuration file
+* Understand shadowsocks' configuration file

 Not working
 -----------